wardle/hermes/README.md

 #### 4. Run a REPL (optional)

-When I first built terminology tools, either in java or in golang, I needed to also build a custom command-line interface in order to explore the ontology.
+When I first built terminology tools, either in Java or in Go, I needed to also build a custom command-line interface in order to explore the ontology.
 This is not necessary as most developers using Clojure quickly learn the value of the REPL; a read-evaluate-print-loop in which one can issue arbitrary